mytechguyri/APRS_ISS/README.md

 # APRS_ISS
-The file is pretty well commented, basically what this does is its called by Systemd on startup.
+The code is pretty well commented, basically what this does is its called by Systemd on startup.
 Make sure you're running chrony or ntpd as a reasonably accurate clock is crucial to successful ISS tracking.

 1. You will create TWO direwolf config files, and place them in /etc  Name them direwolf.aprs for standard APRS operation and